xXAI-botXx/PhysiX/README.md

-# UniPhy: A Foundation Model for Physics Simulations
+# PhysiX: A Foundation Model for Physics Simulations

 ## Abstract